 It’s a rare occasion when we go to our health food stores and indulge in one of their natural honey caramels.
 Those naturally sweet candies are a favorite treat in flavors like original honey, cinnamon and chocolate.. but for around 40 cents per candy and barely the size of a large grape it is not the most economical buy.

 We wanted to have a homemade version of these caramels that would be less expensive, easy to make and still have that great caramel-y taste.
 This recipe works splendidly to meet our desired criteria.
 For an extra decadent treat, cream was used to make the creamiest texture and flavor which created similar results to the popular Caramels candy but without all the sugar.
 And instead of sugar, honey is the only sweetener used to sweeten these!
 Caramel made from sweet, natural honey isn’t only delicious but a lot healthier than traditional candy!

 Chewy, rich and decadent, you’ll find these make wonderful gifts for friends or tasty travel snacks.
 We think they are yummy enough to replace any candy item in your Easter baskets, holiday candy platters or any party favor bag!
 Enjoy!

-Keep leftovers in the fridge or freezer in an airtight container.
+- Keep leftovers in the fridge or freezer in an airtight container.
 If you are going to take these caramels with you traveling, be sure to keep them cool!
-They will melt in high humidity and hot temperatures and will be hard to eat.
+They will melt in high humidity and hot temperatures and will become very sticky.